Neginmoh/monte_carlo_forecast/README.md

 # Monte Carlo Simulation on Financial Data Forecasting Future Prices
 ## Project Description

 This project involves implementing Monte Carlo simulation on financial data fetched from Yahoo Finance.
-The aim is to apply Monte Carlo method by introducing random variables to predict future adjusted closing prices for the provided company.
+The aim is to apply Monte Carlo method by introducing random variables, assuming a normal distrubution for returns, to predict future adjusted closing prices for the provided company.
 For this purpose, the company's historical data for the specified period will be used to illustrate the possible trajectories of future prices.
 This enables investors and analysts to gain essential insights into potential scenarios and make informed decisions.

 ## Download Input Data